North Platte finishes third at district A-2 speech

-North Platte High School qualified five students for state speech at the A-2 district meet on Saturday at Lincoln Southwest and finished third as a team.
+North Platte High School qualified five performances for state speech at the A-2 district meet Saturday at Lincoln Southwest and finished third as a team.
 Lincoln Southwest took the district title followed by Norris in second.

 “Overall, we had a stellar day at district speech,” King said.
 “Going into the day, and especially into finals, we were hoping to get a few more state qualifiers than we did.”

-The team, King said, showed its depth by getting both of the entries into finals for Serious, Extemp, OID, and Duo.
+The team, King said, showed its depth by getting both of its entries into finals for serious prose, extemporaneous, oral interpretation of drama, and duo.

-In the D2-5 district competition at Wallace, Arnold took the team title with 286 points and Sutherland finished second at C1-6 at Bridgeport with Chase County in third.
+In the D2-5 district competition at Wallace, Arnold took the team title.
+Sutherland finished second at C1-6 at Bridgeport with Chase County in third.

 People are also reading…